Purposes and roles of the Development Review Advisory Committee

 Those who serve on this advisory body are considered to be public officials, which means that you must serve fairly and ethically.
 We will provide training on this once you are appointed.
 Part of following Oregon's government ethics laws means you must tell the group when you or a relative may financially benefit (or avoid fees) by your recommendations.
 This is called a "conflict of interest."
 If you tell us about potential conflicts of interest, that does not mean you cannot serve.
 In fact, many committees have members with potential conflicts of interest.
 We appreciate your inclusion of possible conflicts of interest on the form included with the application.

-The application for appointment to this committee can be found here.
+Please apply for appointment to this committee here.

 To talk with someone about this opportunity or to receive assistance completing the application, please contact the committee's staff liaison, Mark Fetters, at email@example.com or 503-823-6351.